HisakoR/APCSP_Reference_Converter/README.md

 This program is still in development, please report any bug or missing replacement in discussion

 ## 1.DOWNLOAD
-- Download the file named with version in release
+- Download the file named with version in Releases

 - Extract the zip file